 - Ryu's Izuna Drop in Ninja Gaiden and Dead or Alive.

 - As well as the Underworld Drop and the Flower Garland Drop in 2, which can be considered as variants.

 - Wario uses this move in Wario World.

-- Can be done in the Spider-Man 2 video game - taken up to 11 in this case as its entirely possible to grab a mook from street level, swing them up to the top of the nearest skyscraper and do it from there.
-This includes spinning piledriving a mook from the top of the empire state building all the way to ground level.
+- Can be done in the Spider-Man 2 video game.
+It is taken up to 11 in this case as it's entirely possible to grab a mook from street level, swing them up to the top of the nearest skyscraper and do it from there.
+This includes spinning piledriving a mook from the top of the Empire State Building all the way to ground level.
 The game even keeps track of the max number of rotations performed on the stats screen.